 The Leaning Tower of Pisa

 Travelers with a major ‘tude might write the tower off as the ultimate travel cliché.
 It’s not.
-The famous tower and the stunning cathedral complex including its monumental baptistry are serious traveler eye-candy.
+The famous Leaning Tower of Pisa and the stunning cathedral complex, including its monumental baptistry, are serious traveler eye-candy.
 If you need a more highbrow motivation, it’s the perfect place to study the very unique Pisan take on Romanesque architecture and search for hints of early Gothic.
 And, of course, there’s the whole leaning thing.

 Conspiracy theorists specializing in the Middle Ages (who knew they existed?) have suggested that the tower was intentionally constructed to lean to give Pisa its own special “slant.”
 That seems highly unlikely considering the high costs of the materials used and the risk of having the tower collapse.
 Realists and those pesky historical records provide a more mundane explanation that the soil started to shift while the third floor was being built.
 Oops.
 By the time the tower was completed in 1319, it was already leaning about one degree.
 It just got worse from there.

 Climbing the tower is a rather unique experience.
 First of all, you’re climbing a circular staircase in an inclined building.
-As if that weren’t enough, centuries of feet awkwardly making their way up the tower have worn away the stairs in an uneven way making the climb even more cumbersome.
+As if that weren’t enough, centuries of feet awkwardly making their way up the Leaning Tower have worn away the stairs in an uneven way making the climb even more cumbersome.
 But it’s definitely worth what feels like a drunken climb for the views over the cathedral, the Pisa city walls, and the Tuscan countryside beyond.

-While I generally hate ever-increasing entry fees and the over-commercialization of the world’s cultural heritage, I’m going to keep my mouth shut on this one.
-Clearly, tickets are priced to reduce the number of people climbing the tower.
+While the entire complex is unquestionably beautiful, there is some debate about the high cost of visiting the tower.
+I generally hate ever-increasing entry fees and the over-commercialization of the world’s cultural heritage, but I’m going to keep my mouth shut on this one.
+Clearly, tickets are priced to reduce the number of people climbing the Leaning Tower.
 Beyond that, stabilizing the tower and saving it for future generations was quite an accomplishment and ongoing work will be necessary.
-At least this high entry fee is actually helping to accomplish something.
+At least the whopping entry fee of 18 € is actually helping to accomplish something.